Our Education Philosophy at Woods Services

 National School Lunch Program

-All children in our residential program participate in the National School Lunch and Breakfast Program (NSLBP).
+All children in our residential program participate in the National School Breakfast and Lunch Program (NSBLP).
 The NSBLP is available for all families in need, and more information can be found at the USDA’s Child Nutrition Website.
 The USDA also provides free or reduced price meals for children in need for the summer via the Summer Food Service Program.

 Also available for families that do not have adequate access for nutritious meals is Why Hunger.
 If interested, you can find more information and participating locations near you by visiting www.whyhunger.org.